-The CHAIRMAN: This does not include by any means direct assistance particular association. actual fact is that I have two requests in front of me now which will be going home to the Secretary of State.
+The CHAIRMAN: This does not include by any means direct assistance to any particular association.
+'The actual fact is that I have two requests in front of me now which will be going home to the Secretary of State.
 That will mean that certain bodies and associations well known in the country will get specific assistance direct themselves.
 That is being done now.